Eddie & Comic-Con

 In 1995 I was living in Los Angeles.
 I had moved back to California after having gone to school and worked as a Respiratory Therapist for a while.
 I was back to figure out how to get into the movie business somehow.
 I took classes at UCLA Extension and was not sure what to do, exactly, but I was doing it.
 It was on this path that I would eventually find the web, web programming, and graphic design.

-I was compulsive about checking my messages.
-I was working per diem as an RT, and would sometimes get offered extra shifts to work, or get cancelled if they didn’t need me to work.
-Once I was in that habit, I used it all the time.
+I had to.
+Or I wanted to.
+I worked per diem as an RT, and would sometimes get offered extra shifts to work, or get cancelled if they didn’t need me to work.
+Once I was had that habit, I used it all the time.

 But after getting set up at Con, I checked my messages.

 I got ahold of someone on the phone, maybe I got Leeman on the phone?
 I know I talked with my Mother.
 She was devastated and crying.
-I could not fathom what I was learning.
+I could not fathom what I was hearing.
 My cousin, just a few months younger than me, had killed himself by hanging himself in the shower.
 He had kids.
 He was married.
 And now he was dead.
 I remember thinking immediately that we should be talking about him in the past tense.
 But when someone dies they still are there in the present tense.
 “He is married.”
 It’s funny what you remember when BIG STUFF happens to you in your life.
 It’s never what you expect.

 I was angry and shocked and pretty much dumbfounded about the whole thing.
 Why would he do it?